Bank clerk and beachgoers may save Italy's oil industry

 Renzi is also taking a risk over Sunday's vote.
 The head of Italy's constitutional court says citizens have a duty to cast a ballot, and President Sergio Mattarella has made clear he will vote, putting the premier at odds with institutional leaders.

-For those tempted to answer Renzi's call, Sunday's weather forecast is mostly sunny, favouring perhaps a seaside outing.
+For those tempted to answer Renzi's call, Sunday's weather forecast is mostly sunny, favoring perhaps a seaside outing.

 (Additional reporting by Massimiliano Di Giorgio; editing by Steve Scherer and Giles Elgood)